FREE SHIPPING on orders of $85 or more

 Some of the Wait family moved to Ireland, but this topic is not covered in this excerpt.
 Another 37 words(3 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, the Canadas, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Investigation of the origins of family names on the North American continent has revealed that early immigrants bearing the name Wait or a variant listed above:

-Wait Settlers in the United States in the 17th Century
+Wait Settlers in United States in the 17th Century

-Wait Settlers in the United States in the 18th Century
+Wait Settlers in United States in the 18th Century

-Wait Settlers in the United States in the 19th Century
+Wait Settlers in United States in the 19th Century

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.